Sunday, July 7, 2024

 I've really, really disliked my old website for a zillion years.
 In fact, I planned to replace the website with this blog more than a decade ago.
 Now this blog is older than sin too . . .

 After this post, I plan to unpublish my old website even though it almost breaks my heart.
 It's ugly and outdated to a humorous point, but has tons of information gathered and placed over almost two decades.
 Perhaps I should leave it up as I craft a new site because I'll likely send some bit of information into the cyberspace ethers that I wish I'd saved for posterity.
 Sometimes when decisions loom, I can't seem to make these in a rational way.
-Hence I tend to engage in some radical cordcutting.
+Hence I tend to engage in some radical cord cutting.
 I can't seem to do anything halfway, like leaving well enough alone until I build a new website.
 The old one screams defunct and can barely be managed due to web browser improvements.

 I've been dinking around for months - actually, about four years - with plans to build a new website, a site with a blog this time.
 Not a neglected blog with lots of collateral info like this one.
-I need a nice, modern site with a minimalist feel and just enough info to make my wordwhacking life seem contemporary and relevant even though I've mostly retired from the writing, editing, and publishing biz.
+I need a nice, modern site with a minimalist feel and just enough info to make my wordwhacking life seem contemporary and relevant even though I've partially retired from the writing, editing, and publishing biz.

 Sometimes I just want to be free and retired and not think about words at all.
 But there's still enough ink and pixels squirting through my bloodstream to toy with a project or two.
 I hope to finish at least three books in progress (my own) and I also occasionally take on a book shepherding or editorial project for clients via Starstone Editorial.